sigedu-org/website/README.md

 This will first pull down the jekyll docker image, then install all the dependencies inside the container and run the server.

-If  you don't want to have to wait for the gems to download and install every time (perhaps because of a slow network connection), then build from the included dockerfile with:
+If  you don't want to have to wait for the gems to download and install every time (perhaps because of a slow network connection), then build from the included [`Dockerfile`](/Dockerfile) with:

 ```
 docker build -t <YOUR_TAG_HERE> .